 Don’t refer to her as anybody’s ex!
 Amber Rose is her own woman, with her own opinion and she’s not afraid to speak her mind.
 Hate it or love it, she is a pop culture phenomenon, a feminist badass and has created her own lane in TV, thanks to her new talk show, “The Amber Rose Show.”
 She is raw, unfiltered and uncut.
 She’s unapologetically free and loving it.
 Amber Rose recently sat down with Blame Ebro to discuss her new talk show coming to VH1 on July 8, her 2016 SlutWalk and so much more.
 The biggest takeaway?
 Always expect the unexpected when it comes to Muva Rosebud.

 Blame Ebro: For a long time it has been rumored that you were coming to TV, you now have the talk show deal with VH1.
 What made you go the talk show route instead of the reality TV route that everyone is taking these days?

 Amber Rose: Well, those reality tv rumors were just that, –rumors.
 I was never going to do reality TV.
 With reality TV you have to have your whole family involved, they [production team] have to be in your house, and I’m uncomfortable with that.
-I would much rather have a talk show, because there are things that I have to say.
+I would much rather have a talk show because there are things that I have to say.
 I have a lot of really cool celebrity friends that are going to come on too.
-Plus, I wanted to have a show that was very sex positive –a no judgement zone.
+Plus, I wanted to have a show that was very sex positive –a no judgment zone.
 You know, a place where people can come ask questions and be unapologetically free and open.
 It works for me because that’s who I am.

 Blame Ebro: As a woman who identifies as a feminist, how liberating is it for you to have this platform where you can openly discuss sex and what feminism means to you?